fbristow/rippledoc/doc/quick-markdown-example.md

 % Quick Markdown Example
 % John Gabriele

-Markdown is probably the easiest markup format to get started using.
+Markdown is probably the most commonly-used plain text markup used online, and is easy to get started with.
 The specific flavor of Markdown that Rippledoc uses is [Pandoc-Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown).
 Here's a quick example of some pandoc-markdown -formatted text: first as the source you'd put into your file, then rendered as html.